Skip to main content

 City Boy - Dinner at the Ritz

 I've picked up an awful lot of stuff over the last few months, probably more than I should have, but dagnabbit a deal is a deal, but the shelf where my incoming pile is stored is getting pretty full.
 Which means I get to spend more time in the basement listening to tunes and avoiding other chores.
 Win win.
 Of all the guys in City Boy, it was Mike Slamer's name I was familiar with from his work with Steve Walsh - both solo and as a member of Streets.
 The guy was a super tasty player and could really rip it up too.
-From there I found out he'd been in a band called City Boy and that was about it.
+I found out he'd been in a band called City Boy and ever since I've sort of kept an eye out for a long time.
 Fast forward, and I picked up a really nice looking copy of Dinner at the Ritz .
 I scan the back cover and there are six dapper looking lads wearing tuxedos.
 Also on the back cover Mutt Lange was listed as producer and co-engineer.
 I was already sold, this just made is more solder.
-I have yet to hear anything associated with Mutt that was a stinker ... that includes Shania Twain (I k...
+I have yet to hear anything associated with Mutt that was a stinker ... t...

 Streets - 1st